Analysis Group Case Interview: Process, Question Types, and How to Prepare (2026)

 Practice articulating statistical findings to non-technical audiences

-You'll often explain regression results to lawyers—clarity is as important as technical accuracy
+You'll often explain regression results to lawyers; clarity is as important as technical accuracy

 Prepare a clear 'why AG vs. strategy consulting' narrative

-Every interviewer will ask; having a specific, research-motivated answer demonstrates genuine interest
+This is a common interview theme, and a specific, research-motivated answer demonstrates genuine interest

 Connecting to Broader Prep